Heavenly-C0der/Customer-Segmentation/README.md

-# 🧠 Customer Segmentation using K-Means & PCA
+# 🧠 Customer Segmentation using K-Means & TSNE

 This project focuses on unsupervised learning to identify distinct customer segments based on purchasing behavior and demographic data.
 Using clustering techniques, it uncovers hidden patterns that can help tailor marketing strategies and improve customer engagement.